Updated: Feb 28

-In this article, I unpack the 4 biggest drivers to why you eat when you’re not hungry and the solution to each so you can have greater freedom and peace with food.
+Here, I unpack the 4 biggest reasons why you eat when you’re not hungry and the solution to each so you can have greater freedom and peace with food.

 #1.
 DON'T RECOGNIZE HUNGER & FULLNESS CUES

-Chronic dieting, disordered eating or eating disorders can prevent us from recognizing and listening to our hunger and satiety signals, over time our bodies signals become more subtle and these signals become faint whispers.
+Chronic dieting and restricting food can prevent us from recognizing and listening to our hunger and satiety signals, over time our bodies signals become more subtle and these signals become faint whispers.
 When this happens we rely on other signals to determine when or how much we eat such as time of day, rigid food rules or other cravings such as emotional.

 The FIX: CONSISTENT MEALS & SNACKS